machaao/machaao-samples/index.rst

 Why MessengerX.io?
 =============================================================================
-With our unique learnings in the space and millions of active installs in our collective app ecosystem, we intend to bridge the gap between good chatbots and end users.
+With our unique learnings in the conversational space from processing over 2.5B+ messages from end consumer in addition millions of active devices in our collective app ecosystem, we intend to bridge the gap between good chatbot developers and end users.

 .. figure:: _static/images/my_bots.png
    :scale: 25 %